Mumbai: Lured by 'US soldier' on Facebook, 72-year-old conned of Rs 2 crore

-The victim and the accused started interacting on Facebook, when the latter said that he was looking for a trustworthy partner to invest money in a business
+The senior citizen from Bandra and the accused started interacting on Facebook, when the latter said that he was looking for a trustworthy partner to invest money in a business

 A senior citizen residing in Bandra west was duped of nearly Rs 1.97 crore, in what can be termed as the biggest cyber fraud involving an individual this year.
 The last such fraud case reported was of Rs 1.18 crore, last year.